 Consideration for this transaction comprised of (i) an upfront cash payment of \$993 million, which included a working-capital adjustment, and (ii) future contingent milestone payments to Teneobio's former equity holders of up to \$1.6 billion in cash, based on the achievement of various development and regulatory milestones with regard to the leading asset (AMG 340, formerly TNB-585) and to various development milestones for other drug candidates.
 The estimated fair values of the contingent consideration obligations aggregated \$299 million as of the acquisition date and were determined using a probability-weighted expected return methodology.
 The assumptions in this method include the probability of achieving the milestones and the expected payment dates, with such amounts discounted to present value based on our pretax cost of debt.
-See Note 17, Fair value measurement, for information regarding the estimated fair value of these obligations as of December 31, 2022.
+See Note 18, Fair value measurement, for information regarding the estimated fair value of these obligations as of December 31, 2023.

-The estimated fair values of acquired IPR&D assets totaled \$991 million, of which \$784 million relates to AMG 340, that is in a Phase 1 clinical trial for the treatment of metastatic castration-resistant prostate cancer (mCRPC), and the balance relates to four separate preclinical oncology programs.
-The R&D technology rights of \$115 million relate to Teneobio's proprietary bispecific and multispecific antibody technologies; the amount is being amortized over 10 years by using the straight-line method.
+The estimated fair values of acquired IPR&D assets totaled \$991 million, of which \$784 million related to AMG 340, and the balance related to four separate preclinical oncology programs.
+See Note 13, Goodwill and other intangible assets, for information regarding the acquired IPR&D assets as of December 31, 2023.
+The R&D technology rights of \$115 million related to Teneobio's proprietary bispecific and multispecific antibody technologies; the amount is being amortized over 10 years by using the straight-line method.
 Teneobio has also licensed its technology and certain identified targets to various third parties, representing contractual agreements valued at \$41 million.
 The estimated fair values for these intangible assets were determined using a multi-period excess earnings income approach that discounts expected future cash flows to present value by applying a discount rate that represents the estimated rate that market participants would use to value the intangible assets.
 The projected cash flows were based on certain assumptions attributable to the respective intangible asset, including estimates of future revenues and expenses, the time and resources needed to complete development and the probabilities of obtaining marketing approval from the FDA and other regulatory agencies.